espocrm/documentation/administration/bpm.md

 ## Process Flowcharts

-Available in Administration panel as well as in tab list.
+Available in Administration panel.
+Also can be added to tab list.

 Flowcharts intended for business processes modeling.
 Administrator can create and edit flowcharts.
 Regular users can only view flowcharts.